cmusatyalab/OpenWorkflow/README.rst

 * `Examples`_: Examples on how to use this tool.

    * `examples/sandwich`_: Sandwich application made using the state machines.
+* `State Machine Editor`_: A browser-based state machine editor, implemented in React.
+Give it a try [here](https://junjuew.github.io/gabriel-tool).
+* `Gabriel Deployment Dashboard`_: A gabriel application deployment portal for wearable cognitive assistants that are built using this tool.

 Credits
 -------